 Outside of stadiums and festivals, the SSE Hydro dominates the big venue market in Glasgow now; boasting Adele, Muse and more in the last few years.
 It sits to the side of the SEC complex, an entertainment and conference venue that previously held the city's largest events before the building of the Hydro as a dedicated live music and entertainment arena.
-Musical acts soon to be gracing the stage of the Hydro include Nick Cave, Metallica, Blondie and The Killers.
+Musical acts soon to be gracing the stage of the Hydro include Kylie Minogue, David Byrne, and Bring Me the Horizon.

-When it comes to arena gigs, Hamden Park and Bellahouston Park are the venues of choice for the elite class of musical performer, hosting acts like Bruce Springsteen, Eminem, and Ed Sheeran to crowds of 40,000 plus during the Summer months when there's a chance it won't rain.
+When it comes to arena gigs, Hampden Park and Bellahouston Park are the venues of choice for the elite class of musical performer, hosting acts like Bruce Springsteen, Eminem, and Ed Sheeran to crowds of 40,000 plus during the Summer months when there's a chance it won't rain.
 You should get to a gig in the Barrowlands Ballroom at some point in your time at University; the iconic venue has hosted hundreds of acts since its opening in 1985 including Oasis, The Libertines and Muse.
 From the iconic light sign to the sprung ballroom dancing floor, the venue oozes charisma and the sound quality is solid too.
+Just south of the river you'll find the 02 Academy, which is only a short walk from Bridge Street Subway.
+It's sister venue the 02 ABC burned down in a tragic fire this Summer so a lot of its gigs and clubs have now been moved to the Academy.